unkokaeru/bilbois/content/Unorganised/Enterprise Project Briefing.md

 >[!HINT]
 >Familiarise yourself with Lone Star Analysis (LSA) before the meeting!
 To do this, create a [[Initial Impressions of Lone Star Analysis]] document.

-Assign roles, discuss timelines, the results of the projects, the methods to reach these results, etc. - all discussed in the [[Enterprise Project Initial Meeting Notes]].
+Assign roles, discuss timelines, the results of the projects, the methods to reach these results, etc. - all discussed in the [[Enterprise Project Initial Meeting]] notes.

 ### **Phase 2:** Identification